 If you’ve never had dentures before, you may have many questions about them and the process of wearing and caring for dentures.
 Provided here are answers to some of the most commonly asked questions about dentures.
-We also encourage you not to underestimate the value of a one on one consultation with our denturist, and since your first consultation is free, nothing could be easier!
+We also encourage you not to underestimate the value of a one on one consultation with our professional, and since your first consultation is free, nothing could be easier!

-Q: Why should I go to a denturist?
+Why Should I Go to a Denturist?

 If you’re a brand new denture wearer, the first weeks might feel a bit uncomfortable, as the muscles in your gums, cheeks and tongue adapt.
 You might experience discomfort, increased saliva and sores during this adjustment period, but soon your denture will come to feel like part of your body.
-If your discomfort persists, be sure to consult with our denturist, as this can be an indication of improper fit.
+If your discomfort persists, be sure to consult with our team as this can be an indication of improper fit.